-In the case where an organisation has a longer-term carbon reduction target, Planet Mark certification can be achieved against a baseline of up to 5 years.
+A Member can request for the Planet Mark Certification to be achieved against a baseline of up to 5 years.

-We do not recommend baselines longer than 5 years as reporting loses comparability over time due to changes in the structure of a Member, improved data collection and changes in carbon emissions reporting practices.
+Unless the Member is in a Net Zero Programme, we do not recommend baselines longer than 5 years as reporting loses comparability over time due to changes in the structure of a Member, improved data collection and changes in carbon emissions reporting practices.

-The minimum targets applicable for certification purposes when using a fixed baseline are
+The minimum targets applicable for certification purposes when using a fixed baseline are:

-- Year 1 Baseline

-- Year 2 target: 2.5% against baseline
+- Year 1 baseline

 - Year 3 target: 5% against baseline

-- Year 4 target: 7.5% against baseline
+- Year 4 target: 10% against baseline

-- Year 5 target: 10% against baseline
+- Year 5 target: 15% against baseline